google.com, pub-5407035587591446, DIRECT, f08c47fec0942fa0

-The EXTECH Voltage Detector can be purchased for about $10 - Get it!
+The EXTECH Voltage Detector can be purchased for under $15 - Get it!

 A pretty common RV How to avoid disaster thing we'll see is people filling their fresh water tank from the same water outlet that is next to the dump facility.
 A very serious "No-No".

 You can get pretty ill from contaminated fresh water.
 The hose bib may look fine and clean, but the RV'er in front of you that already drove away may have put the same hose into his sewer hose to clean it!!
 It happens!